germanreyga/Restaurant-app/README.md

 This project requires MariaDB/MySQL to be running on the PC.

 Create the MariaDB/MySQL database for the app.
-Then go back to root directory:
+Then go back to `server` directory:

 1. `npm run migrations` to create the database schema
 1. `npm run seeds` to fill up the database with some data